Back to all reviews

 This is not the whole list of options, but I believe it best showcases Zoom’s primary focus — its versatile video calls.

-Joining a meeting in Zoom is as simple as it gets — and it allows you to test your settings before joining the meeting so you can test your audio and video.
+That aside, joining a meeting in Zoom is as simple as it gets — and it allows you to test your settings before joining the meeting, so you can test your audio and video.

 As far as video quality goes, it’s exceptional, as expected — both me and my meeting participant had no trouble seeing and understanding each other loud and clear.